MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Limit number of warehouses per order line constraint

 You can configure this constraint to specify the maximum number of warehouses that you want a single order line to be split among.
-In other words, if you don't want to source a single order line using multiple sources, you can specify one on the number of warehouses.
+In other words, if you don't want to fulfill a single order line from multiple sources, you can specify one as the maximum number of warehouses.

 #### Maximum number of order lines constraint

-Sometimes, fulfillment sources can't process more than a certain number of order lines on a given day due to capacity or resource limitations.
-The **Maximum number of order lines constraint** can be used to limit the number of order lines routed to a single fulfillment source.
-You can configure this constraint to specify the maximum order lines per day, per fulfillment source, or source list.
-Once this number is reached for the fulfillment source or source list, order lines won't be considered for selection during that day.
+Sometimes, fulfillment sources can't process more than a certain number of order lines on a given day, because of capacity or resource limitations.
+The **Maximum number of order lines** constraint can be used to limit the number of order lines that are routed to a single fulfillment source.
+You can configure this constraint to specify the maximum order lines per day, per fulfillment source, or per source list.
+After the number is reached for the fulfillment source or source list, order lines won't be considered for selection during that day.

-#### Maintain Safety stock
+#### Maintaining safety stock

-Some businesses maintain safety stocks to manage customer demand efficiently, and to prevent running too low on inventory.
-Fulfillment and Returns Optimization allows you to maintain safety stock at two levels at each of your fulfillment sources.
+Some businesses maintain safety stocks to efficiently manage customer demand, and to avoid running too low on inventory.
+The Fulfillment and Returns Optimization provider lets you maintain safety stock at two levels for each of your fulfillment sources.

-Fulfillment and returns optimization excludes the fulfillment source if inventory for the product is below the safety stock level.
-To configure the safety stock constraint, you'll need to do the following:
+The Fulfillment and Returns Optimization provider excludes a fulfillment source if inventory for the product is below the safety stock level.
+To configure the safety stock constraint, you must perform the following setup:

-- **Safety stock constraint**: Create a new **Constraint** and set the **Constraint type** to **Safety stock Constraint**.
+- **Safety stock constraint:** Create a new constraint, and set the **Constraint type** field to **Safety stock Constraint**.
-- **Safety stock at fulfillment source**: You must also maintain the **Safety stock** on the fulfillment source.
+- **Safety stock at fulfillment source:** Maintain the safety stock on the fulfillment source.

-After these are set up, Fulfillment and returns optimization will exclude the fulfillment source if on hand inventory is below the safety stock limit.
+After this setup is completed, the Fulfillment and Returns Optimization provider will exclude the fulfillment source if on-hand inventory is below the safety stock limit.

 #### Introducing soft constraints

-Constraints can be defined as hard or soft within the **Constraints** set up.
-If a constraint is defined as **soft** it's checked to see if it can be respected within fulfillment source determination algorithm, and if not, it won't be excluded from the selection.
+Constraints can be defined as **hard** or **soft** in the constraint setup.
+When a constraint is defined as soft, it will be included in the selection only if it can be respected in the fulfillment source determination algorithm.

-Constraints by default are hard constraints until they're disabled.
-To define a **Constraint** as a soft constraint, select **Is hard constraint** as **No** in **Constraints** set up.
+By default, constraints are hard constraints until they're disabled.
+To define a constraint as a soft constraint, set the **Is hard constraint** option to **No** in constraint setup.

-Example: If **Limit to one warehouse** is set up as a soft constraint, it will be first checked to see if the order can be fulfilled by a single source, however if that’s not possible multiple sources will be used to fulfill the order.
+For example, **Limit to one warehouse** is set up as a soft constraint.
+Therefore, it will first be checked to determine whether the order can be fulfilled by a single source.
+If the order can't be fulfilled by a single source, multiple sources will be used.

 ### Strategies